KristinHelgadottir/Python_data/Final_Project/README.md

 * MeanShift, KMeans for finding colour clusters.
 * OpenCV - computer vision and machine learning software library.
 * Pillow - Python Imaging Library ?
+* Thresholding - thresholding any pixel as black if it is any darker or white if it is lighter then average ?